go-gitea/gitea/docs/content/doc/advanced/cmd-embedded.en-us.md

 The `--destination` option tells gitea the directory where the files must be extracted to.
 The default is the current directory.

-The `--custom` flag tells gitea to extract the files directly into the `custom` directory For this to work, the command needs to know the location of the `app.ini` configuration file (`--config`) and, depending of the configuration, be ran from the directory where gitea normally starts.
+The `--custom` flag tells gitea to extract the files directly into the `custom` directory.
+For this to work, the command needs to know the location of the `app.ini` configuration file (`--config`) and, depending of the configuration, be ran from the directory where gitea normally starts.
 See [Customizing Gitea]({{< relref "doc/advanced/customizing-gitea.en-us.md" >}}) for details.